WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

 ## What you'll get 🛒
-You'll end up with both Android and Windows on your Duo.
+You'll end up with both Android and Windows on your Surface Duo.
 Android and Windows will both split the 128GB memory (64GB and 64GB). _For the 256GB Model, the 256GB storage will be split (128GB, 128GB)._

 Android will boot normally, and you'll have to use a PC to boot Windows when needed.